Iluvitari/AZ104-Notes/Practice exam notes.md

 Load balancing:
-Back end pools and health probes are added by network contributors To target a specific client for each request through load balancer a session percistence to a client IP needs to configuring
+Back end pools and health probes are added by network contributors To target a specific client for each request through load balancer a session percistence to a client IP needs to configuring Backend pools can only have vms attached with standard sku public ip config or no ip config.
+Dynamic means

 Oauth:
 Required for AKS auth from aad